Putin extols values of growing trade with China as Xi visits Moscow - Nigeria Today

 Putin extols values of growing trade with China as Xi visits Moscow

+The presidents were expected to meet with business leaders to strengthen economic collaboration between the neighbouring countries.

+The deals to be clinched during the visit are estimated to be worth 10 billion dollars

-The post Putin extols values of growing trade with China as Xi visits Moscow appeared first on The Herald Nigeria.
+The post Putin extols values of growing trade with China as Xi visits Moscow appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share